Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Your Tallahassee criminal attorney can file a motion to dismiss on your behalf prior to trial if, for example, there is not enough evidence to bring the drug charges against you.

 Suppose an officer searches a car and finds a bag of marijuana on the floor.
 Both the driver and passenger refuse to answer any questions and deny knowing the controlled substance was in the car, but both are charged with possession of a controlled substance.
 Because neither were in actual or constructive possession, there is not enough evidence for a charge of possession of a controlled substance.
 In this situation, your attorney could file a motion to dismiss.

 If an officer induced you into a drug crime you would not typically commit, your attorney can utilize an entrapment defense.
 Entrapment occurs if someone is persuaded to participate in criminal conduct by a law enforcement official or agent they would not have normally engaged in, and they committed the crime as a result of the inducement.

 Tallahassee, Florida 32308

 If you have been charged with a drug offense in Leon County, contact Pumphrey Law to discuss the facts of your particular situation.
 There may be defenses to your charge, and finding an experienced criminal defense lawyer in Tallahassee who is familiar with Florida drug laws might be your best option to avoid severe punishment.

 The attorneys at Pumphrey Law will aggressively fight for your defense, and may be able to reduce your charges or have them dismissed.
-Contact us at (850) 681-7777 for a consultation.
+Contact us at (850) 681-7777 for a free consultation.